Leah Behar, LCSW

 This is where therapy can help.

 Therapy is about meeting a person where they are at.
 Play is the language kids use to express and explore emotions.
 Through the language of play, a child can fight off a worry monster or discover hidden strengths.
 Therapy is a whole body experience where we play games, solve problems and learn new skills.
 Children often use their bodies to express their emotions.
+Through play we can bring awareness to our bodies and how we use our bodies to communicate with the world.

 Play also helps to establish a safe and fun environment for children to name and understand big emotions.
 Moreover, therapy can use play to tell stories.
 Indeed, stories are a way I connect to this world.
 As a lover of books, movies, and shows (really all things stories), I enjoy creating fantasy worlds that your child can use to process their emotions.
 With stories, your child can begin to create their own self-narrative to help them understand experiences such as anxiety, fear or worry.
 In addition, we will use stories to find hidden strengths and increase confidence.

 Maybe your child doesn’t want to come to therapy.
 Or you can’t imagine them just sitting and talking.
 That is ok.
 Having experience working with neurodivergent populations as well as anger, anxiety, and avoidance, I understand some children are hesitant for therapy.
 Oftentimes, children view coming to therapy as proof there is something wrong with them.
 This is the benefit of play.
 Rather than talk about frustration, let’s play a frustrating game.
 Filtering the traditional talk therapy through play, can provide your child an opportunity to work through challenging emotions in a fun and therapeutic environment.
 As an avid player of games in my personal life, bonding over a board game can be inviting.
+Organized and creative play creates a unique and authentic space for your child to practice and digest complex concepts and emotions.

 Having spent a majority of my life gardening, I understand that change and growth take time and support from the environment.
 Parents and home life are the environment in which children grow.
 With this in mind, therapy is a space for you as a parent.